Hiring Manager: Lisa Lazare, Executive Director

 - Data-Driven: We regularly clean our list so that it reflects accurate numbers and an assessment of exactly where our teachers are along the membership journey.
 Effective campaigns are built from effective lists, so we prioritize building our list during all digital and field campaigns.
 Our belief in the importance of data is part of our organizing culture and informs how we do every aspect of our work.

-Reporting to the State Director, Organizers collaborate on a team that is charged with recruiting, engaging, developing, and mobilizing educators in a target geographical area (“turf”).
+Reporting to the Deputy Director of Campaigns, Organizers collaborate on a team that is charged with recruiting, engaging, developing, and mobilizing educators in a target geographical area (“turf”).
 Organizers spend the bulk of their time engaging directly with educators - on the phones, in schools, in coffee shops, and in our community.
 Organizers listen to, educate, and build connections with educators, equipping them with the skills and networks to lead campaigns at the city, district, and state levels, and within their unions.
 Organizers also collect and enter data to track meaningful information and strategically plan around their assigned organizing area.

 - Experience: At least 2 years of professional experience, including experience in at least one of the following fields.